zoe-codez/digital-alchemy-nestjs/apps/examples/docker/homeassistant/README.md

-# digital-alchemy Home Assistant reference install
+# Digital Alchemy + Home Assistant reference install

 > note: Inside of this file the only install of note is the one contained within this directory
 >